JGradone/Slocum-AD2CP/README.md

 Work-Flow
 ----------------------
 This package is designed to step the user through the steps to process AD2CP data in several Jupyter notebooks.
 The notebooks are labeled with the prefix 01_, 02_, 03_, etc. to show the recommended order of operations.
-There are several examples from some of my on-going research projects.
+There is an example from one of my on-going research projects.

 01_ notebook
 ----------------------